kagandikmen/Pick-a-Res/README.md

 ## Dependencies

-json\
 PySide6\
 PyQt6\
 requests

 ## Current Status of the Project

-This project is still in its early stages of development.
-Only the API calls and a primitive GUI have been implemented yet.
+This project is still under development as of 2024-07-18.

+## Known Issues

+- The API can currently access USA-specific (US, en, USD) data only.
+- Filtering components is not implemented yet, except for the "In Stock" & "RoHS Compliant" filters.
+- The search may not work correctly for all resistor types, but is well tested for through-hole & chip SMT resistors.
+- The GUI still has slight user experience issues.

 ## Contributing